 See point no. 10 and criterion no. 2 for more discussion.

 For those Renewalists today who claim the title of apostle by virtue of their working signs and wonders and miracles, these manifestations of God’s power are not sufficient to establish their claim.
-Other factors must play a part, as noted in the previous and following points.
+Many or anyone may potentially work them by the Spirit distributing them as he will (1 Cor.
+12:10).
+They may be only the first step, the bare minimum, but other factors must play a part, as noted in the previous and following points.

 6..
 What is the conclusion so far?